-Importantly, the Endpoint Management Solutions will enable Catharina Ziekenhuis to accelerate its migration to Windows 7, and will enable efficient support and maintenance of the new environment.
+Importantly, the Security Solutions will enable Catharina Ziekenhuis to accelerate its migration to Windows 7, and will enable efficient support and maintenance of the new environment.

 “Not all of our applications are compatible with Windows 7, but ZENworks will optimize them to run in a Windows 7 environment,” said Joop Vrins, ICMT Architect at Catharina Ziekenhuis.
 “This will allow us to manage the transition more smoothly, and will reduce the time taken to complete the migration by several months.”

 When the implementation is complete, Catharina Ziekenhuis will gain a future-proof computing environment that will help the hospital to react more nimbly to new developments.